YatinShekhar/8-Week-SQL-Challenge/Case Study 1: Danny's Diner/README.md

 |--------------|-----------|
 | ramen        | 8         |

-- `Ramen` is purchased most number of times i.e., 8 times
+- `Ramen` is the most demanding dish in the Danny's menu.
+It was ordered `8 times`

 ## **5. Which item was the most popular for each customer?**